mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 should therefore use extra caution as conditions must be unusually hazardous to require a specific advisory to be issued.
-The third Amber Zone, Margesi, lies on the border with the Sword Worlds and is often troubled by incidents spilling out from the Confederation’s rather vigorous internal politics.
+The third Amber Zone, Margesi, lies on the border with the Sword Worlds and is often troubled by incidents spilling out from the Confederation's rather vigorous internal politics.

 Asgard is Red Zoned, and has been for many years.
 As usual the